Population in Urban Area, now

 A transcontinental city

 Istanbul is located in Turkey; however, the city is in a very unique position within that country.
 In fact, people living in Istanbul may live in Europe but work in Asia.
 How is that possible?
 The city is on the Bosporus waterway in northwest Turkey, between the Black Sea and the Sea of Marmara.
 This makes Istanbul a transcontinental city, with its commercial center located in Europe and the rest of the city located in Asia.
 Residents from the European and Asian portions of the city are linked by two suspension bridges that span the Bosporus and there are no restrictions on the crossing.
+There are around 5 million people (35%) who live on the Asian side of Anatolia, while around 10 million people (65%) live on the European side of Thrace.

 Fifty years of growth